Canada Express Entry

 For an estimate of your CRS score, contact us and one of our Canadian immigration specialists will assist you.

 It’s impossible to forecast how the CRS score will change over time.
 No lawyer or consultant can make such a prediction, nor can they promise that someone will be granted permanent residence through the Express Entry method.
 Furthermore, as more provinces choose candidates from the Express Entry pool, the CRS score of an applicant is becoming less important.
 Provincial Nominee Programs, on the other hand, seek candidates who can meet local labour market or demographic needs.
 This means that even with a low CRS score, individuals with in-demand skills or work experience can succeed in the Express Entry pool.
 The Canadian government has also hinted at switching to occupation-based Express Entry drawings, perhaps rendering the CRS score obsolete.
 There are various ways to improve one’s chances of being accepted into Canada’s Express Entry pool.
-Fill out the form below to discover more about your Express Entry or PNP eligibility.

 There is no such thing as a one-size-fits-all profile for Express Entry.
 The comprehensive ranking system (CRS) assigns a score to each candidate who enters the pool.
 Those with higher rankings are more likely to be invited to apply.
 Language competence, age, work experience, education, and Canadian connections are all selection characteristics that can affect your CRS score.